markusressel/fan2go/README.md

 Another common reason this message can occur is when the driver of the fan in question does not actually support setting the PWM directly and uses some kind of virtual PWM instead.
 This has been a problem mostly on AMD graphics cards but is probably not limitied to them.
 See #64 for more detail.

+If you are sure that this warning is not justified, you can disable this check on a per-fan basis.
+See the `sanityCheck` section in the [fan configuration](#advanced-options) for more details.

 ## My components are overheating during initialization, what can I do about this?